-In fact, we’ve seen several commonly known superfoods placed on users’ Avoid list.
+In fact, we’ve seen several commonly known superfoods and healthy foods placed on users’ Avoid list.
 But it is important to note that these foods are also found on many users’ Superfoods list.
 It all depends on what your microbes are up to.

-For fun, let’s take a look at the top 10 most common foods that made it to the Avoid list for some of our users:
+For fun, let’s take a look at a recent list of the top 10 most common foods that made it to the Avoid list for some of our users:

-Although learning pistachios and bell peppers are on your avoid list might come as a bit of a shock, removing them from your diet can limit harmful effects from your gut microbes.
+Although learning watermelon, turmeric, or bell peppers are on your avoid list might come as a bit of a shock, removing them from your diet can limit harmful effects from your gut microbes.

 That’s what makes Viome’s personalized recommendations so important.
 You don’t know what kind of hand you were dealt, or what your next hand will be.
 But with Viome, following your own specific recommendations is kind of like keeping an ace up your sleeve with each new hand.
 You’ll learn what superfoods you should jump on, which to avoid, and how to incorporate tons of other healthy options into your diet.
 By following your recommendations, you can start to make real changes to your gut health, and through frequent testing watch the evolution of your gut microbiome unfold.